Progress2002/OOP-school-library/README.md

 ```
 gem install
 ```
-- To run this project on your local machine `Enter` the below command
+- To run this project on your local machine `Enter` the below command in your terminal
 ```
-ruby database.rb
+ruby main.rb
 ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>